 Finding the ideal strains for your unique requirements may be difficult.

 People respond differently to cannabis and what works for one person may be ineffective for another.

-Unfortunately, there is no definitive method to determine whether or not a particular cannabis strain would be beneficial for anxiety because there has been no formal study on it in human test subjects.
+Unfortunately, there is no definitive method to determine whether or not a particular cannabis souche would be beneficial for anxiety because there has been no formal study on it in human test subjects.